mathspp/mathspp/pages/02.blog/00.tags/python/blog.md

 title: "Python blog articles"
 ---

-# “python” tag
+# “PYTHON” tag

-## articles about the Python programming language or that include Python code
+## Articles about the Python programming language or that include Python code